blinkbitcoin/dev.blink.sv/docs/api/oauth2.md

 ---

 # OAuth2 integration guide
-The OAuth2 interation in Blink empowers third-party applications to authenticate and interact with the Blink backend services seamlessly.
+The OAuth2 integration in Blink empowers third-party applications to authenticate and interact with the Blink backend services seamlessly.
 By leveraging [Ory Hydra](https://github.com/ory/hydra), an OAuth 2.0 and OpenID Connect server, applications can obtain secure access to the Blink API, enabling functionalities such as data access and transaction management within the Blink ecosystem.

 ## Getting started
 Before integrating with Blink OAuth2, it's crucial to have a foundational understanding of [OAuth 2.0](https://www.ory.sh/docs/oauth2-oidc/overview/oauth2-concepts) and [OpenID Connect (OIDC)](https://www.ory.sh/docs/oauth2-oidc/overview/oidc-concepts).
 These protocols facilitate secure authorization workflows between your application and Blink services, allowing for authenticated access to user-specific data and actions.